 So heads up: we’re getting another origin story series for one of the most recognizable faces (and voices) in Hollywood today: Dwayne “The Rock” Johnson!

 Back in January 2020, NBC gave a straight to series order for a show titled Young Rock, a sitcom inspired by Johnson’s life.
-After being hit by the COVID-19 hiatus, production is expected to pick back up soon in Australia for their 11-episode first season.
+The series premieres on Tuesday, February 16th!

 Who’s in charge?